 Bank of America Tower

-VDA provided full consulting services for the vertical transportation in this 2.1 million square foot, 54-story, ultra-energy-efficient building, which is the first high-rise office building to seek the LEED Platinum designation.
+VDA provided full consulting services for the vertical transportation at Bank of America Tower.
+This 2.1 million square foot, 54-story, ultra-energy-efficient building, which is the first high-rise office building to seek the LEED Platinum designation.

-The project includes fifty-two (52) elevators and three (3) escalators to serve the NY headquarters of Bank of America and other office tenants, and a recreated Henry Miller’s Theater, which had been located on the site since 1918.
+The project includes fifty-two (52) elevators and three (3) escalators to serve the NY headquarters of Bank of America Tower New York and other office tenants, along with a recreated Henry Miller’s Theater, which had been located on the site since 1918.
 There is also be an elevator to the transit mezzanine below ground.

 The 54-story building, rising 945 feet above the west side of Sixth Avenue, between 42nd and 43rd Streets, was completed in 2009.
 The $1 billion project was co-developed by The Durst Organization and Bank of America, which has committed to a 20-year lease for 1.1 million square feet as their New York operations headquarters.